MarkMeHereApp/MarkMeHere/README.md

 We would like to thank all contributors for their hard work and dedication to making Mark Me Here! a valuable tool for educators and organizations.
 ```

-You can copy and paste this content into a markdown file as needed.